SreeHarshaNelaturu/Simple-Speech-Recognition/README.md

 # Simple-Speech-Recognition
-Simple improvised Speech Recognition model, built on top of DeadSimpleSpeechRecognizer
+Simple improvised Speech Recognition model, built on top of DeadSimpleSpeechRecognizer.

+Used https://github.com/manashmndl/DeadSimpleSpeechRecognizer for data and reference

+Following changes implemented:
+> Increased Dropout to reduce overfitting
+> Optimizer updated to Adam to ensure faster training.
+> Added an extra Convolution Layer to increase accuracy
+> Reduced a Dense layer for faster training.

+Run on Keras with Tensorflow Backend, Python 3.6 on a GTX 960M